Introducing Spin 360! First 500 signups will get 25% off ||

 How To Negotiate Dealer Markup?

 Negotiating a fair price on a car can be challenging when dealers mark up prices to boost their profits.
 One should navigate the car-buying process and average markup on a used car to ensure they get a fair deal without overpaying.
-Here are some simple tips to help you avoid paying too much:
+Give them the best offer based on what they you are willing to pay.
+They will either accept or they won’t, but you should never go overbound on your budget.

-1) Research: Before buying, research the car’s MSRP and compare prices from different dealers to know the fair market value.
+1) Research: Before buying, research the car’s MSRP and follow the Car Buying Guide and compare prices from different dealers to know the fair market value.

 2) Know Invoice Price: The invoice price is what the dealer pays the manufacturer.
 Knowing this can help you negotiate closer to the actual cost.